-Our newest hooligan hasn’t completely embraced the crafting scene.
-She prefers to play constructively, and that is A-ok.
-I always encourage her to join us when we’re crafting, but quite often she chooses not to.
+Our newest hooligan hasn’t completely embraced the crafting scene, She prefers to play constructively, and that is A-ok.
+I always encourage her to join us when we’re crafting, but most times she chooses not to.

-On this day though, as she watched the others painting, she decided she wanted to make a garden too.
-Well, guess who stayed at the craft table the longest.
-Yep.
-Even when it was time to break for snack, she didn’t want to stop crafting.
-“I’m not ready to be done yet.”.
-“Just a little bit more.”
-“I want to put on some more flowers on.”
+Today when she saw the others painting, she decided to make a garden too.
+Guess who stayed at the craft table the longest.
+Yep!
+She didn’t even want to stop for snack time, saying “I’m not ready to be done yet.”, “Just a little bit more”, “I want to put on some more flowers on.”

 Some painted their craft sticks green to form flower stems, and they glued flowers all over their plates.